Monuments of Kosovo: Mosques

-Mosque of Gazi Ali Bey was built in 1444.
+Gazi Ali Beg Mosque was built in 1444.
 During the last war in 1999, its [minaret] was destroyed by a Yugoslav grenade.
 In 2002 the mosque was restored and the minaret was rebuilt, unfortunately not corresponding to the original one.
 Besides this, authenticity of the mosque and its surrounding was damaged by removal of the carrel near the entrance and some grave-stones from the yard.
 It is a protected monument by law with a status number 02-985/66.

-Mosque of Çarshia/Bazar was built in 1761 during the Ottoman invasion.
+Mosque of Çarshia was built in 1761 during the Ottoman invasion.
 Based on the old pictures, it used to be a quadrilateral building covered with a four-sided roof.
 The upper floor was reached by the one-sided stairs placed on the left and on the right of the entrance.
 The gallery used for females.
 The mosque was burnt down by the Yugoslav military in 1999.
 It was reconstructed after the war.

-Bajrakli Mosque is located in the oldest part of Peć, at the old market area more specifically.
-It was built during the Ottoman period when Peć was included in Metohija Sanjak.
+Bajrakli Mosque is located in the oldest part of Peja, at the old market area more specifically.
+It was built during the Ottoman period.
 The mosque's paintings and decorations are mainly realized by using stone.
 Bajrakli Mosque has important historic and artistic values.

-Llap's Mosque is positioned near Podujevo's highway, far away from Pristina's city centre.
+Llapi Mosque is positioned near the Pristina's city centre.
 It dates from the 15th century.
 Its prayer room is six meters high and it also consists of a hall.
 In 1999 it was destroyed by Yugoslav forces after the war.
 A unique example in Kosovo architecture and wider.

-Kurshumli Mosque is a sacral building constructed in the 16th century in Peć.
+Kurshumli Mosque is a sacral building constructed in the 16th century in Peja.
 Its original construction was covered with dome, but during the time it had some changed to the covering.
 The hajat also is not in original shape.
 Before being destroyed by fire, the mosque had four watery roof.
 Nowadays it has only its remains.
 Very important graves and traces are found in its yard.

-Red Mosque is a sacral building constructed in the 17th century in Kapeshnica of Peć.
+Red Mosque is a sacral building constructed in the 17th century in Kapeshnica of Peja.
 It consists of a praying space, portico and minaret.
 The mosque is special because Mihrab appears from the wall, but of course very modest in feature.
 It has historic and artistic values.